kyleshin/kyleshin.github.io/_posts/2018-09-05-iOS-basic-drawing-reference.md

 ### Basic - Draw a straight line

-From this point on, all the drawing code should be done within our draw(\_ rect:) function.
+From this point on, all the drawing code should be done within our draw(\_ rect:) method.

 <pre><code class="line-numbers language-swift">// 1 - get the context